marcsanchez1/WebDev-TD-Project-1/README.md

 ## Step 1

-1. Create at least one more page in addition to the Home and Experience pages, like a "Hobbies" or "Contact" page for example.
+Create at least one more page in addition to the Home and Experience pages, like a "Hobbies" or "Contact" page for example.

 - You can write custom CSS for any new pages, just make sure you use style.css for all pages.

+## Step 2

-2. Edit the styling of the profile photo’s CSS properties.
+Edit the styling of the profile photo’s CSS properties.
 Pick at least one of the following properties to change:

 - border
 - border-radius
 - transition
 - transformation

+## Step 3

-3. Add more photos and imagery to the page
+Add more photos and imagery to the page

+## Step 4

-4. Add more text to the page such as a list of your hobbies.
+Add more text to the page such as a list of your hobbies.

+## Step 5

-5. Make the HTML more semantic.
+Make the HTML more semantic.

 - Overall index.html uses semantic markup, however, there are several opportunities to enhance some divs with more descriptive tag names:
   - `<div class="main-nav">`
   - `<div class="card">`

 > NOTE: Getting an "Exceed Expectations" grade.
 >